ricardolsmendes/gcp-cloudfunction-git-event/README.md

 1. leverage __Cloud Function__ environment variables;
 1. use __[Secret Manager][10]__ instead of __[KMS][11]__;
 1. trigger parent and child __Cloud Build__ jobs.

-_P.S.: The git repository must support webhooks or similar technology to call this function._

 ## Requirements